cepstein/RadMoller/RadMoller_1.21/README.txt

 ===	Compiling and Running	===

 You will need installations of ROOT and CMAKE.
-In the directory RadMoller_1.0, run the commands:
+In the directory RadMoller_###, run the commands:

 mkdir build
 cd build